ohmybrew/ohmybrew.github.io/_posts/2017-06-29-reactive-vuejs-plugins.markdown

 ## Building

-Lets build a sports ticker to show the latest score result from some sports team.
+Let's build a sports ticker to show the latest score result from some sports teams.

-The key to making your data reactive in your plugin is simple... create a new Vue instance which holds the data.
+The key to making your data reactive in your plugin is simple... create a new Vue instance that holds the data.

 ```javascript
 // plugins/sports-ticker.js